Brutalist Architecture - The Complete Guide

 While the Villa Göth was considered the first example of Brutalist Architecture, Le Corbusier would be the architect to influence the style most, even if he is not outrightly considered a Brutalist architect.
 Le Corbusier would effectively serve as a guide and mentor to this and that began with his design for the Unité d’Habitation in Marseille, France in 1952.

 The Unité d’Habitation de Marseille was a high-density residential complex meant to house large numbers of people in the urban center of Marseille.
 Imposing in nature, and built exclusively with concrete and brick, the Unite d’Habitation would serve as a launching pad for the Brutalist architects that followed.
 Nevertheless, the prolific architect would dedicate the remaining years of his life “in concrete,” designing famous architectures considered to be influential to the style from 1954-1964.

-By the 1980s, Brutalism would see its use in considerable decline.
-With the desire to design more sustainable buildings, architects largely abandoned the style.
+By the 1980s, Brutalism would see its use in considerable declines architects largely abandoned the style.
 Nevertheless, Brutalist buildings will forever stand as monuments to a more practical time; a time that focused on building structures to deal with burgeoning populations in need of housing, schools, and hospitals.
-Most importantly, they will stand forever since they are literally composed from the most reliable and strong material in the world: concrete.
+Most importantly, they will stand forever since they are literally composed of the most reliable and strong material in the world: concrete.

 Unité d’Habitation de Marseille (Le Corbusier, 1952)

 One of the most famous Brutalist buildings has to be Unité d’Habitation de Marseille by Le Corbusier.
 The building was designed to address the overpopulation and lack of housing in France.
 It adopts Le Corbusier’s idea that a house is “a machine for living in” with the resident’s everyday needs built into the 18-story béton-brut concrete structure.